Certora/Documentation/docs/user-guide/multicontract/index.md

 can add a contract to the scene by passing the solidity source as a [command line argument](/docs/ref-manual/cli/options.md) to `certoraRun`.
-The Prover creates a contract instance (with a corresponding address) in the scene for each source contract provided on the command line:
+The Prover creates a contract instance (with a corresponding address[^addressOption]) in the scene for each source contract provided on the command line:

 ```sh
 $ certoraRun contracts/Pool.sol contracts/Asset.sol --verify Pool:certora/specs/pool_havoc.spec ...
 ```

+[^addressOption]: You can control the address chosen for the contract instance using the {ref}`--address` option.

 Adding `Asset.sol` to the scene makes the Prover aware of it, but it does not connect the `asset` field of the pool to the `Asset` contract.
 Although